 "Over the last 11 years we have seen the shift in societal expectations, constant redefinition of laws and regulations and the geo-political climate," said Ethisphere's Chief Executive Officer Timothy Erblich.
 "We have also seen how companies honored as the World's Most Ethical respond to these challenges.
 They invest in their local communities, embrace strategies of diversity and inclusion, and implement sustainable business practices.
 Congratulations to U.S. Bank for its third consecutive recognition as a World's Most Ethical Company."

 The full list of the 2017 World's Most Ethical Companies is available on Ethisphere’s website.
-Best practices and insights from the 2017 honorees will be released in a series of infographics and research throughout the year (view or download the 2016 insights).
+Best practices and insights from the 2017 honorees will be released in a series of infographics and research throughout the year.
 Organizations interested in how they compare to the World’s Most Ethical Companies are invited to participate in the Ethics Quotient.